benfrick/docs-portfolio/src/doc/commerce/reference/caller_best_practices.md

 ### Use the Circuit Breaker Pattern

-Use the <a href="https://martinfowler.com/bliki/CircuitBreaker.html" target="_blank">Circuit Breaker Pattern</a> when calling other services (either internal or external) to avoid waiting indefinitely for a response from a non-responsive service and to provide fallback behavior for a service failure. <a href="https://github.com/Netflix/Hystrix" target="_blank">Hystrix</a> and <a href="https://github.com/Nike-Inc/fastbreak" target="_blank">FastBreak</a> are examples of Circuit Breaker libraries currently used by Nike microservices.
+Use the [Circuit Breaker Pattern](https://martinfowler.com/bliki/CircuitBreaker.html){:target="blank"} when calling other services (either internal or external) to avoid waiting indefinitely for a response from a non-responsive service and to provide fallback behavior for a service failure.
+[Hystrix](https://github.com/Netflix/Hystrix){:target="blank"} and [FastBreak](https://github.com/Nike-Inc/fastbreak){:target="blank"} are examples of Circuit Breaker libraries currently used by Nike microservices.

 ### Use the Exponential Backoff Retry Pattern

-Unless otherwise noted, callers should follow the <a href="https://dzone.com/articles/understanding-retry-pattern-with-exponential-back" target="_blank">Exponential Backoff Retry Pattern</a> to determine how long to wait in between retries without modifying the request when the service returns a 429 or 5xx error.
+Unless otherwise noted, callers should follow the [Exponential Backoff Retry Pattern](https://dzone.com/articles/understanding-retry-pattern-with-exponential-back){:target="blank"} to determine how long to wait in between retries without modifying the request when the service returns a 429 or 5xx error.
 To use this pattern, a backoff increment value is used to calculate the wait time between retries.
 Wait time is calculated by wait time + backoff increment.
 For example, when the backoff increment is 100ms, the first four retry wait times are listed below.

 - 1st retry: 100ms
 - 2nd retry: 200ms